 Contact Our Experienced Workplace Injury Attorneys

 Workers’ compensation eligibility can be nuanced and complex.
-If you are uncertain about your eligibility for workers’ compensation benefits, the attorneys at Butler Viadro, LLP, can answer any questions you may have.
+If you are uncertain about your eligibility for workers’ compensation benefits, the attorneys at Viadro Law, LLP, can answer any questions you may have.
 Our legal team has dealt with a wide variety of injuries and accidents; we provide insightful legal assistance in even the most complex situations.

-To learn more about workers’ compensation eligibility, schedule a consultation with Butler Viadro, LLP.
+To learn more about workers’ compensation eligibility, schedule a consultation with Viadro Law, LLP.
 One of our lawyers will meet with you in person to discuss your case and your legal options.
 To get started, call our Oakland, California, law office at 510-907-9577 or 888-353-2158 toll-free, or contact us online.
 We offer free consultations to all clients.